SooperDooperLooper: Incidents and accidents

 A 16-year-old worker from Lebanon, Pennsylvania, died after being hit by a moving train in the station's loading area while performing maintenance on August 25, 1977.
 A second maintenance worker was reportedly slightly injured in the accident.
 The roller coaster remained closed during an investigation of the accident, and would reopen on September 1, with the park claiming the 16-year-old's actions caused the train to set in motion.
 An initial investigation by the Occupational Safety and Health Administration (OSHA) differed from the park's investigation.
 The park would later reverse course, stating the accident victim was not at fault and placed fault with the media for the divergence of facts regarding the accident.
 OSHA fined Hersheypark the maximum penalty of $2,000 in September for two violations in safety protocol regarding the possibility of hazards.
 The family of the 16-year-old later sued Schwarzkopf and Intamin for damages.

 A 22-year-old park visitor was seriously injured after falling from the roller coaster while riding on May 1, 1988.
 The roller coaster was closed pending investigations from the park and Pennsylvania's Bureau of Amusement Rides and Attractions.
 Mechanical fault was ruled out, with preliminary reports stating the visitor had stood up while the roller coaster was in motion.
 State investigators cleared the park of wrongdoing on May 6, faulting the rider for their conduct in opening their lap bar restraint.
 The roller coaster reopened the next day, May 7.

+Two people were attacked by a raccoon at Hersheypark while standing in SuperdooperLooper's line on March 29, 2026.
+The two people attacked were later transported to the hospital and the raccoon hasn't been spotted in the park but planning is in place to capture the animal if it returns.
+No update on this incident.